-7. MIDTERM REVIEW DELIVERABLES
+7. MTR DELIVERABLES

 Deliverable Description Timing Responsibilities

-1 MTR Inception MTR team clarifies No later than 2 MTR team submits to
+1 MTR Inception MTR team clarifies 4 August 2018 MTR team submits to

-Report objectives and methods of weeks before the the Commissioning Unit
+Report objectives and methods of the Commissioning Unit

-Midterm Review MTR mission and project
+Midterm Review and project management

-management

-2 Presentation Initial Findings End of MTR MTR Team presents to
+2 Presentation Initial Findings 28 September 2018 MTR Team presents to

-mission project management
+project management and

-and the Commissioning
+the Commissioning Unit

-Unit

-3 Draft Final Full report (using Within 3 weeks of Sent to the
+3 Draft Final Full report (using guidelines 9 October 2018 Sent to the

-Report guidelines on content the MTR mission Commissioning Unit,
+MTR Report on content outlined in Commissioning Unit,

-outlined in Annex B) with reviewed by RTA,
+Annex B) with annexes reviewed by RTA,

-annexes Project Coordinating
+Project Coordinating

 Unit, GEF OFP

-4 Final Report Revised report with audit Within 1 week of Sent to the
+4 Final MTR Revised report with audit 6 November 2018 Sent to the

-trail detailing how all receiving UNDP Commissioning Unit
+Report trail detailing how all (or within 1 week Commissioning Unit

-received comments have comments on draft
+received comments have of receiving UNDP

-(and have not) been
+(and have not) been comments on draft)

-addressed in the final
+addressed in the final MTR

-MTR report
+report

-\The final MTR report must be in English.
+^{}The final MTR report must be in English.
 If applicable, the Commissioning Unit may choose to arrange for a translation of the report into a language more widely shared by national stakeholders.